-Recorded crime rates, 12 months to the end of
+Recorded crime rates,

 These offences include thefts of vehicles; thefts from vehicles; and offences where a vehicle has been interfered with in an attempt to steal the vehicle or its contents.
 The number of offences has increased over the past year, as they have across the region as a whole.
 Combined with burglar and robbery, serious acquisitive crime is a key priority for the Wakefield district Community Safety Partnership.